Pros Cons

 ## [1] 11

-loops in R are technically for each loops which loop a section of code for every element in a vector
+for Loopsfor loops in R are technically for each loops which loop a section of code for every element in a vector

 for (cur_grade_level in 6:12) {